mmariuzzo/test-java/docs/USAGE.md

 - create or update the User profile inside the application database
 - redirect the user to the right landing page

+> Your application is the _real_ owner of the logger user profile information.
+Is responsability of your application to merge it when user sign in with different providers.

 ### Revocation Flow